My name is Nathan and I am a very big film buff who loves the art of cinema

 The fourth entry of the "Jaws," franchise fails to live up to the formula that made the first film a true classic.
 This film is a gigantic mess that leaves more questions than answers with its ridiculous premise.
-The most ridiculous part of the film is that a shark would somehow hold a grudge against an entire family because one of the them killed a shark and swim thousands of miles from New England to the Bahamas while knowing the exact location of the Brody family.
-Other ridiculous moments in the film includes Ellen having flashbacks to events that she wasn't present at and somehow having some kind of psychic connection with the shark where she feels its presence when it is nearby.
+The most ridiculous part of the film is that a shark would somehow hold a grudge against an entire family because one of the them killed a shark and swam thousands of miles from New England to the Bahamas while knowing the exact location of the Brody family.
+Other ridiculous moments in the film includes Ellen having flashbacks to events that she wasn't present at and somehow having some kind of psychic connection with the shark where she feels its presence whenever it is nearby.
 What made the first film work is that we saw less of the shark which provided suspense and thrills and now that the audience sees more of the shark you can tell how fake it looks.

 © 2020 Nathan Neel